mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 ![LCP - SSG vs SSR vs CSR](vercel_SSG_SSR_CSR.png)

 Noticeably enough, SSG is the most performant strategy when considering LCP.
-When a page is statically exported, All it takes for a page to be rendered is requesting the page from the server, which normally would take under `100 milliseconds`.
+When a page is statically exported, all it takes for a page to be rendered is requesting the page from the server, which normally would take under `100 milliseconds`.

 In comparison, SSR and CSR (worst performing LCP strategy) have a much large difference in performance.
 These approaches require the server to render the page on the server and the client to run further computations that would further delay the page rendering.
 I would always recommend that whenever SSG is an option, to always try and use it.

-There are other concepts, like TTFB (time-to-first-byte), but I will address those in a follow-up post.

 ## First Input Delay (FID)